What Is Consulting?

 A Threat to Leadership

 Some feel that consultants – who are an external, non-salaried advisor – may represent a threat to managers, or may come in without proper knowledge of internal processes.
 Though the ideology may seem credible, it is usually incorrect as consultants mainly offer advice, and do not ultimately make the decisions that drive a company in a particular direction.
 Usually, the CEO, COO, CFO, other C-suite executives, and the Board, etc. work to strategically plan the next steps that an organization will take.
-A consultant usually reviews all pertinent information associated with a business and only offers expert advice that is meant to work with, not against, company policy, strategies, and leadership.
+Consultants typically review all relevant information associated with a business and provide expert advice intended to align with, rather than oppose, company policies, strategies, and leadership.

 Overpriced Rented Help

-It is not uncommon for certain people within a business to feel that a consultant is an unnecessary, added expense, or that consultants – which often charge by the hour – are overpriced.
+It is not uncommon for some individuals within a business to perceive consultants as unnecessary added expenses, or to consider consultants, who often charge by the hour, as overpriced.
 Such a generalization is usually incorrect, as many consultants have immensely positive impacts on growing – or even scaled – organizations, while not charging as much as would seem.
 In fact, since consultants often increase company productivity and efficiency with their strategic insights, they usually better the bottom line of a business and decrease the required overhead for projects.
 Even if they are an added cost, consultants usually maximize their value and end up helping a business save in the long run.

 Other misconceptions associated with consulting that are usually incorrect include:

-- Consultancy qualifications: Not all consultants have, or require, extensive degrees or certificates.
-Most do, and will have both academic theoretical knowledge, certification, and years of experience.
+- Consultancy qualifications: Not all consultants have or require extensive degrees or certificates.
+While most do possess academic theoretical knowledge, certification, and years of experience.
 It is usually more important for a consultant to have experience over theoretical or academic knowledge, yet it is always important for companies to inquire as to the academic background – and experience – of any potential consultant that they seek to hire.

 - Consultant Pay: While many consultants make upwards of six-figures annually, it is not always the case that consultancy is to be synonymous with large offices and elaborate firms.
 Anyone who has expert knowledge in a subject can be a consultant, while – at the same time – only those who are truly experienced often work successfully with larger companies.